mikerodrigues/cbx/README.md

 The fork features convenience methods for all endpoint functionality and allows for unauthenticated access to Market Data and the WebSocket feed.

-# Coinbase Exchange Ruby Client
+# Ruby wrapper for the Coinbase Exchange API
-The library wraps the http request and message signing.
+The library wraps the http request and message signing and provides convenience methods for all API functionality.

 Create an account at https://exchange.coinbase.com to get started.

 ### NOTE - As a launch promo, there are [no Coinbase Exchange trading fees](http://blog.coinbase.com/post/109202118547/coinbase-launches-first-regulated-bitcoin-exchange) through the end of March.